Macklemurr/Automated-Package-Manager/README.md

 ### Installing

-* Download this folder to your Home Directory, then make a symbolic link of autopacman.sh to your $PATH: sudo ln -s $PWD/autopacman.sh $PATH
+* Download this folder to your Home Directory, then make a symbolic link of autopacman.sh to your environment, usually located in /usr/local/bin (at least for me) but that may vary. do echo $PATH to find your local environment path.
-* You should be able to run the script normally and it will auto-find the function file in your home directory
+* Alternatively, you could just place both files in /usr/local/bin/ directory and change the $file variable, either works.
+* After you set it as a local or global script, then you are able to run it normally.
+It should automatically search for the file with the variables and function.